Shibu4064/IndoNLP/README.md

 <h3>The doi link for the BanFakeNews-2.0 dataset is given below which we have published in the Mendeley which is a dataset sharing platform.</h3>
 <href>https://data.mendeley.com/datasets/kjh887ct4j/1</href> -->

-<h3>The main dataset is splitted into train, test and validation sets which is under the dataset folder.</h3>
+<h3>The main dataset, BanFakeNews-2.0 is splitted into train, test and validation sets which is under the dataset folder.
+Moreover, the new test dataset for rigorous evaluation consisting 460 Fake news and 540 Real news articles is named as New_Test_Dataset.csv in the main folder.</h3>

 <h3>Traditional Linguistic Features with SVM:</h3>
 <p>In the FakeNews-master folder , we have actually experimented our classical machine learning model(SVM) preprocessed with linguistic features named as Unigram, Bigram, Trigram and C3, C4 and C5 gram.</p>